 - Under your plan, click Cancel.

 - Review changes to storage that will take place after cancellation.
 Confirm by clicking Cancel plan.

 - You'll receive a confirmation email of your subscription cancellation.
-On the start of the next month of your plan, you'll be downgraded to the free storage levels for Google Drive, Google Photos, and Gmail.
+On the start of the next month of your plan, you'll be downgraded to the 15GB of personal storage for Google Drive, Google Photos, and Gmail.